zdavatz/remoterun/README.md

 # RemoteRun

-RemoteRun is a simple useful tool to run commands/ files remotely thru a web interface.
+RemoteRun is a simple useful tool to run commands and files remotely through a web interface.
 It requires minimal setup and configuration.

 ![Screenshot](screenshot.png)